12-year-old boy shot at Georgia elementary school

 A 12-year-old boy has been wounded in a shooting at an elementary school in Georgia and another child is in custody.

-Rockdale County sheriff's deputies say deputies responded Friday to Peeks Chapel Elementary School in Conyers at about 6:35 p.m. and found the boy with a gunshot wound.
+Rockdale County sheriff's deputies say deputies responded to Peek's Chapel Elementary School in Conyers at about 6:35 p.m.
+Friday and found the boy with a gunshot wound.
 He was taken to an area hospital.
-His condition was not presently known.
+His condition was not known Saturday afternoon.

+It's unclear how many other students were on campus at that hour.

 Deputies say a boy was taken into custody and has been charged in connection with the shooting.
 The exact charges and details about the shooting have not been released.